 The main purpose of a confirmation email is to certify that a transaction has been successful.
 Whether it’s a purchase, blog signup, or registration form submission, a confirmation email will reassure your customers their action has been fulfilled.

 But beyond the transactional element of confirmation emails, they can serve another purpose.
 First of all, they should provide your customers with additional information about their order, such as shipping details or a link to support pages.
+That can be handy for customer support management.
 Secondly, they can provide customers with extra shopping opportunities and can be leveraged as part of your marketing strategy.

 Types of Confirmation Emails